 It is an Edgewater Park Ordinance that all Board Members, Commissioners and Coaches have their fingerprints taken and submitted to the Edgewater Park Police Department for a background check.
 The form with all information is attached.
 Please print this form and use the reference numbers at the top to schedule your appointment.
-Please click this link, www.bioapplicant.com/nj to schedule an appointment.
+Please click this link, http://uenroll.identogo.com/. to schedule an appointment, enter 2F1J3Y as the Service Code when promted.
 The company is MorphoTrak and is the only company that we accept.
-The cost of the fingerprints are $26 and will be re-imbursed by the EPAA once we receive the completed receipt.
+The cost of the fingerprints will be re-imbursed by the EPAA once we receive the completed receipt.
 This will need to be completed on a 3 year basis.
 Be advised that you will not be allowed to coach without having taken and passed the background investigation!
 No exceptions!

 For more information on the background check go to the state site here - http://www.state.nj.us/njsp/about/serv_chrc.html#vcp

 Enter 2F1J3Y as the Service Code when promted

 Click this link to download form: Background Form